 - "Sort" is selected since we want this data point to be a sorting option.
 When selected, you have the option to sort descending or ascending.

-- The second setting is configured to display the date directly under the "Author" data point in the search result.
+- The second setting is configured to display the date directly under the "Author" data point in

 To achieve this, the three options are configured as follows:

 - "Show" is selected since the numeric value should be shown directly in the search result.

 - The "Single" option is still selected since this is only regarding extraction.
 We still want to get the data from the first node if multiple nodes are found with the XPath expression.

 - The "Sort" option is deselected.

 By adding two data points that get their information from the same XPath expression from the same node you can create both a sorting option and a richer search snippet with additional information.